ESPresense/Floorplan-Creator/Readme.md

 - The scroll moves the floorplan on the canvas
 - the scroll position are updated directly in the storage (rather than offsetting everywhere in the code)
 - the initial coordinates of each room WILL change if you scroll
-- This is of no effect on the final exported values thaks to the way they are calculated on export
+- This is of no effect on the final exported values thanks to the way they are calculated before exporting.

 ESP32 Devices :
 - Devices export only x, y, z values